'DIY PROJECTS PAGE'~

 For the rest of the day it was dig, dig, dig the new pond by hand---a terrible job in the heat, but we're nearly done with that part!

-We think it's now a thing of beauty already, and soon will look like it was always there.
+We think it's now a thing of beauty already, and soon will look like it was always there by the time we complete everything.

 We've already attracted spring peepers to it, and they serenaded us last night!